kalabox/kalabox/docs/users/config.md

 Configuration
 =============

+Kalabox has a sophisticated plugin system that allows users to extend core functionality and provide easy configuration options around many things.
+Here we will detail some of the configuration options provides by core Kalabox plugins.

 Sharing
 -------

 Kalabox seeks to mitigate the **HARDEST PROBLEM** in VM-based local development: quickly sharing files from your host machine into the VM while maintaining fast page loads.
-This is a longstanding issue and no project has a perfect solution; for a longer discussion on filesharing, see the [Tradeoffs](/#tradeoffs) section below.
+This is a longstanding issue and no project has a perfect solution; for a longer discussion on filesharing, see the [Advanced file sharing topics](#advanced-file-sharing-topics) section below.

 With Kalabox, you can easily enable file sharing by adding a `sharing` object to the `pluginconfig` of your app's `kalabox.yml` file: